loaden/giticed/README.md

 # GitIced

-It's only a learnning project for now.
+It's only a learning project for now.

 ## Build requirements